Michael Thomas, automotive and diesel technician, is the author of the McGraw-Hill textbook "Truck and Trailer Systems."

 - The Master Cylinder Housing is made from cast iron or aluminum.
 The cast iron master cylinders have the ability to be rebuilt.
 The aluminum master cylinders should be replaced.

 - The Primary Piston is the piston in the rear of the master cylinder.
-To prevent fluid leaking out the back of the master cylinder, a bore seal is used that may be referred to as a secondary seal.
-Towards the front of the primary piston is a forward facing lip seal that is a pressure producing Primary Seal.
+To prevent fluid from leaking out the back of the master cylinder, a bore seal is used that may be referred to as a secondary seal.
+Towards the front of the primary piston is a forward-facing lip seal that is a pressure-producing Primary Seal.
 On the front of the primary piston is a short rod and spring.
 The short rod will apply the secondary piston if the primary piston seals fail.

 - Two holes, a Replenishing (Inlet) Port and Compensating (Vent) Port are drilled between the reservoir and the primary piston and at the secondary piston.
 When the pistons are in their beginning position, the primary seal lip of each piston is sitting between these ports.
 See figure 8.

 - Two Hydraulic Outlets connect to the brake system.
 Each outlet connects to half of the brake system.
 This is the division of the hydraulic system that protects the vehicle from having no brakes.
 Though the vehicle won’t have full braking, some brakes are better than no brakes as would have been the case in a single master cylinder vehicle.